nasrullah-sheikh-noman/Nasrullah-Sheikh-Noman/README.md

 ### Hello, nice to see you here! 👋

-I'm Nasrullah Sheikh Noman, a frontend developer from Sirajganj, Bangladesh.
+I'm Nasrullah Sheikh Noman, a frontend focused Full Stack developer from Sirajganj, Bangladesh.
 I build modern, responsive, and user-friendly web applications using Next.js, React.js, JavaScript, Tailwind CSS, and Hero UI, with a strong focus on clean code, performance optimization, and seamless user experiences.
 Currently improving my problem-solving skills, learning Data Structures and Algorithms (DSA), and exploring full-stack development.

 # 💫 About Me: